otrack/doodle-rest2/README.md

 There's a complete unit test that could be run as is: [RESTBasicTest](src/test/java/ch/noisette/doodle/rest/RESTBasicTest.java)

+The test uses an in-memory db by default, the goal is to replace that with a Cassandra backed datastore.

 ## Modify it

-This will build the project, and run a test.
-The test uses an in-memory db, the goal is to replace that with a Cassandra backed datastore.
+The class [PollServiceImpl](src/main/java/ch/noisette/doodle/service/impl/PollServiceImpl.java) can be modified to implement the Cassandra part.

 **Note: The project requires Java 7 at least.**

+This class and all the project is provided for convenience, if you're familiar with other framework, feel free to write your own.
+The scenario described in [RESTBasicTest](src/test/java/ch/noisette/doodle/rest/RESTBasicTest.java) is the one asserting of the correctness of the implementation.